 - Don’t forget to wash the rice well before cooking.
 You’ll want to rinse off any dirt, chemicals or bugs…and also rid the rice of any surface starch that could give the rice a gummy texture or cause it to stick together.

-- Make leftover rice in a cast iron skillet….leave it sit for a bit to get crunchy.
+- Reheat leftover rice in a cast iron skillet….leave it sit for a bit to get crunchy.
 YUM!

 - Pistachios are a great sub for the almonds as they look like little green jewels.

-- Make extra caramelized onions….someone is always stopping by to nibble on them!
+- Make extra caramelized onions….they will shrink…and also, someone is always stopping by to nibble on them!

 Ingredients